CSR

 -Compact size 6 mm

--The Tri-man is always black or monochrome if accompanied by sorting information
+-The Tri-man is always black or monochrome if accompanied by recycling information

--5 elements to associate: Siganletique, FR acronym, Product elements, Destination, Additional information
+-5 elements to associate: Signage, FR acronym, Product elements, Destination, Additional information

-Note the possibility of grouping the Triman of the packaging and the product!
+Note the possibility of combining the Triman logo from the packaging and the product!

 BABY logo